Z3r0cks/Master_Thesis/thesis/main.typ

 After clicking on a button to create a point cloud

 == Scene recognition
-NeRF as an ANN learns from differences within images.
-These differences may be in terms of color, form or angle.
-For example, object with homogeneous colors in a grey scene is challenging to recognize.
-Similarly, areas with same colors can cause issues.
-The floor color in the Save-Robotic scene from Sick  could not be recognized.
-The floor was created as expected in a perspective view, but not in a spatial view.
-This problem has two origins.: \
+NeRF as an artificial neural network learns from differences within images.
+These differences can be in terms of color, texture, shape, or lighting variations.
+When a scene contains homogeneous areas—regions with uniform color and texture—NeRF faces challenges in accurately reconstructing these areas spatially.\
-\
-- #strong([Homogeneity:]) If there is no difference within the scene, only the perspective can be trained.
-This means that NeRF can render the scene approximately correctly in any given perspective (which is exactly what the ANNs in a NeRF are for), but it cannot recognize or learn from spatiality.
-There is no orientation to recognize the scene.
-It is similar to matching features of a monochrome image.
-These differences can be patterns, colors, shapes, shadows/light, etc.

-- #strong([Reflection:]) The second problem is the reflection.
-Normally, reflection is an advantage in NeRF because it can be detected in the original scene and thus in NeRF.
-It makes NeRF more realistic.
-But in combination with homogeneity, it is more "irritating".
-Not only that there are no orientation points to recognize the scene, if the homogeneous floor also reflects, the floor is different from every perspective.
+In the Save-Robotic scenario from Sick, this issue was observed with the floor.
+Although NeRF was able to render the floor correctly from a perspective view, the spatial reconstruction was not precise enough for the intended distance measurements.
+This problem arises from two main factors:\

+- #strong([Homogeneity:]) NeRF learns to model a scene by mapping spatial coordinates $(x,y,z)$ and viewing directions $(θ,ϕ)$ to color values $(R G B)$ and density $(σ)$.
+It does this by minimizing the loss function, which represents the difference between the rendered outputs and the ground-truth images during training. \

+  In homogeneous areas like a uniformly colored floor, there is a lack of distinguishable features or variations that can help the network associate different spatial positions with specific outputs.
+This absence of variation means that while NeRF can reproduce the appearance of the floor from known viewpoints, it may not accurately capture the spatial depth or geometry in these regions.
+Consequently, certain spatial measurements may not achieve the desired level of accuracy.

+- #strong([Reflection:]) Reflective surfaces introduce additional complexity because they cause view-dependent appearance changes.
+In the case of a homogeneous and reflective floor, reflections can cause the floor to appear differently from various perspectives.
+While NeRF is designed to model view-dependent effects, the reflections on a homogeneous floor do not provide consistent spatial cues that correlate with actual geometric differences.\

+  This inconsistency can affect the network's ability to learn an accurate spatial representation of the floor.
+The reflections introduce variations that are not indicative of spatial changes, potentially leading to inaccuracies in the reconstructed spatial properties.

 #figure(image("images/implementation/floor/floor_illustration.png", width: 70%), caption: [Expected ground rendering (A).
 Every pixel in the rendered scene is perspective.
 The spatial view depends on the environment, which is also perspective.
 The ground is scattered in different distances from the viewpoint.
-This makes it impossible to measure distances (B).
-In this illustration, all points are below the frustum with the origin (illustration by author).]) <fig:floor>
+This makes it difficult to measure similar distances to the original scene (B,  illustration by author).]) <fig:floor>

 As mentioned is the perspective view as expected.
 Due the issue to recognize the correct location of the floor resp. the pixel of the floor, the distances from the pixels are not correct.
 As shown in @fig:floor the pixels are scattered. \

-Below a illustration of different floors.
-The left column represents an image from the scene in which point clouds from an origin with my used algorithm is created.
-It is visible, that the floor in the frist two example are not recognized except the shadow from the box.
-The points outside the shadows are mostly under the floor, which can be better seen in the second column, which is a plot for a better illustration.
-The multiple colors from the points a the different distances from each point.
-Is the color from the points from the shadow similar to the color around them, the floor are recognized.
-The last column is a graph.
-This graphs represents multiple test in each scene.
-For this tests, is used 160 samples with 50 rays on different positions as shown in @fig:floor_ex below.
+The following illustrations depict various floor plans.
+The leftmost column presents an image from the scene in which point clouds are generated from an origin using the distance measurement algorithm that I have used.
+It is evident that in the first two examples, the floor is not recognized, except for the shadow of the box.
+Points outside the shadows are mostly located below the floor level, which is more clearly illustrated in the middle image, a plot created for better visualization.
+The varied colors of the points indicate different distances for each point.
+When the colors of points within the shadow are similar to the surrounding colors, the floor is detected.
+The last column displays a graph representing multiple tests conducted in each scene.
+For these tests, 160 samples with 50 rays at different positions were used, as illustrated in Figure @fig:floor_ex below.

-#figure(image("images/implementation/floor/graph_example.png", width: 80%), caption: [Left-Handed: Illustration for the floor test represent in the graphs below.
+#figure(image("images/implementation/floor/graph_example.png", width: 80%), caption: [Left-handed: The illustration for the floor test shown in the graphs below.
 Each scene has 50 samples with 160 rays and different position.
-The graphs below represents the average of each 160 rays from every sample.
+The graphs below represent the average of each 160 rays from each sample.
 The origin of each sample is the same.
-Therefore, the distance in the middle are smaller than at the edge.
-A good result are illustrated in the left image. where the vertical axis represent the 160 rays an the horizontal the distance]) <fig:floor_ex>
+Therefore, the distance in the center is smaller than in the edge.
+A good result is illustrated in the right image. where the vertical axis represents the 160 rays and the horizontal axis represents the distance.]) <fig:floor_ex>

 #let width = 120pt
 #let height = 100pt